ioccc-src/winner/1998/schnitzi/README.md

 ## Judges' remarks:

 This is a beautiful program.
-How can a program with no conditional (except for the fixes for modern systems made by Cody) behavior at all have output which depends on anything?
+How can a program with no conditional (except for the fixes for modern systems) behavior at all have output which depends on anything?

 For hints on deciphering this, see below past the Author's Comments;